 The idea that prostitution is liberating for women makes about as much sense as saying a drug addict is liberated by using meth.
+It is not sexually liberating or empowering for a woman to be used as a trade-able commodity.
 For the drug user, the benefit is getting high.
 For the prostitute, the benefit is money.
 Yet both are harmful to the individual on a spiritual and physical level.
 While neither liberates them.

 The Connection with Porn

 Porn has exacerbated this issue tremendously.
 Actors in porn rarely, if ever, wear condoms.
 There are violent gang-bangs, verbal and physical abuse, choking, and beatings.
 This is ordinary, normal porn in the modern era.
 These practices hardly existed just 20 years ago and when they did, they were done in a safe environment where it was usually the women that desired and asked for it (while also not being filmed) in a trusting relationship.
 Now, we consider them normal sex practices that place these insane demands on women.
 This is because of men’s porn consumption that has perverted their normal sexuality to these more violent fetishes.

 Prostitutes face the brunt of these demands.
 The average woman can still say no, prostitutes logistically cannot.
 Many of them never “chose” prostitution; Rather, they were forced into it at a young age.
 Or they fell on difficult times and had no money or skills to do something else.

 So they have to convince themselves that they do it for their own reasons.

 Even worse, the prostitutes are given absolutely no protection as an employee in legal brothels.
 I’m not speaking of the US–but places like the Netherlands or New Zealand.
 The places pro-prostitution advocates look toward for their policies.